You can send the files mentioned in this section to Transportant in one of three ways:

 Example

-If your authentication token is ABCDEF, and the file to upload is students.csv, then an
+If your authentication token is ABCDEF, and the file you wish to upload is students.csv, then an

 example curl call would be: